 Yes, these do exist and are really nifty.
 The only problem is that they are super expensive, and certainly outside the budget of a hobbyist.

 The good news is you really don’t need one.
-The manual method using a alcoholmeter is quick, easy and accurate once you get the hang of it.
+The manual method of using an alcoholmeter is quick, easy, and accurate once you get the hang of it.

 It’s most important however that you take the reading at the correct temperature.
 Every hydrometer is calibrated at a certain temperature (usually 20 degrees Celsius).